 May be brought up against any of the elected office bearer of the Association.

-A petition stating a lack of confidence in the Executive Committee or the individual members of the Executive Committee should be signed by not less than 30% of the members of the Association and handed over to the President five days before the General Body Meeting.
+A petition stating a lack of confidence in the Executive Committee or the individual members of the Executive Committee should be signed by not less than 30% of the members of the Association and handed over to the President at least five days before the General Body Meeting.

-A petition of vote of no-confidence on the€ president/ vice President signed by not less than 30% of the members of the association should be handed over to the president or vice president whoever is not involved in the motion five days before a General Body meeting.

-A vote of no confidence is carried out in the house when it is voted for by 5l% of the members of the Association, present in the GB.
+A vote of no confidence is carried out in the house when it is voted for by 5l% of the members of the Association, present in the GB both offline and online.

 The length of suspension or other disciplinary measures shall be determined by the executive committee and shall be approved by the members in same session as affirmative noconfidence voting.